Kentico/xperience-zapier-cli/README.md

 - __Update Page__: Updates an existing page in the content tree based on the NodeAliasPath.
 See [Updating pages](#updating-pages).
 - __Update Object__: Updates an existing site or global object.
 See [Updating objects](#updating-objects).

-## Installing the packages in Xperience
+## Installing the custom module

+> :gear: __Optional!__

-> :gear: These NuGet packages make it easy to manage webhooks in the Xperience interface, and automatically submit POSTs to Zapier when data is modified.
-However, if you'd like to use the Zapier application without installing the NuGet packages, skip to [Using the integration without NuGet packages](#using-the-integration-without-nuget-packages)
+ This custom module makes it easy to manage webhooks in the Xperience interface, and automatically submit POSTs to Zapier when data is modified in the CMS.
+However, if you'd like to use the Zapier integration without installing the custom module, skip to [Using the integration without the custom module](#using-the-integration-without-the-custom-module).

-1. In your Xperience administration project, open the NuGet Package Manager and install the __Xperience.Zapier__ and __Xperience.Zapier.Common__ packages

-2. After installation, go to the __Sites application__ and import the package located at _~\CMS\App_Data\CMSModules\Xperience.Zapier\Xperience.Zapier.zip_

-3. If you are using the MVC development model and would like to trigger Zaps when object events are fired from the MVC project, install the __Xperience.Zapier.Common__ package in the MVC project
+To install and use the custom module, follow the [instructions in that repository](https://github.com/kentico-ericd/xperience-zapier#installing).

 ## Enabling REST

 The native Zapier application uses Xperience's REST endpoint to authenticate requests and obtain data from your site.
-REST must be enabled and configured properly to use the [Zapier integrations](#zapier-integrations), regardless of whether you are using the NuGet packages or not.
+REST must be enabled and configured properly to use the [Zapier integrations](#zapier-integrations), regardless of whether you are using the custom module or not.

 [Follow our instructions](https://docs.xperience.io/k12sp/integrating-3rd-party-systems/kentico-rest-service/configuring-the-rest-service) for enabling the REST service, including all server configuration, Xperience settings, and the `runAllManagedModulesForAllRequests` attribute.
 Consider also enabling the __Allow sensitive fields for administrators__ setting if you'd like to get/set sensitive fields (e.g. _UserPassword_).

-## Using the integration without NuGet packages
+## Using the integration without the custom module

 1. Create a new Zap on http://zapier.com using the __Webhooks by Zapier__ app and the __Catch hook__ action